 It is important to keep safety in mind while climbing and working on ladders.
 Choose the ladder that is correct for the job.
 Before ascending a ladder, visually inspect for defects, missing bolts, loose pieces, and that the ladder’s weight limit is posted.
 In Taylor’s case, the locking device was bent and could not restrict movement.
 Place the ladder correctly and on steady surfaces to avoid slips.
 Pay attention to body positioning, move slowly, and do not over reach.
 Do not attempt to move a ladder once atop.
 When descending, make sure the body position is correct for the type of ladder, such as facing away while on a steel “L” shape ladder.

 Safety managers should make ladder safety discussions a regular part of a safety meeting.
 Follow manufacturer’s recommendations and communicate ladder warnings.
 Organize and store ladders for quick and easy assessment based on their use.

 The American Ladder Institute recognizes March as Ladder Safety Month annually.
 Graphic Products has developed a useful infographic to help with Workplace Ladder Safety.
 This infographic covers statistics, types of ladders, their uses, and requirements as well as safety solutions to reduce ladder injuries and fatalities.

-Graphic Products is an innovative leader, providing solutions for safety and visual communication.
 Falls are consistently among OSHA's top 10 violations list.
 To help ensure worker safety, display warnings or advisories for working on or near scaffolding and ladders.
 Print custom safety signs or labels for compliance using DuraLabel label and sign printers.
 Transform any workplace safety program with materials and resources on arc flash, hazard communication, pipe marking, and more.